 After the First World War, which left a heavy toll on the economic situation, the plant merged in 1922 with the Kohn-Mundus joint stock company and changed its name to THONET-MUNDUS.
 This new corporation operated until 1940.
 Until the end of the Second World War it was managed by a caretaker appointed by the Reich Protector.
 Following a decree of the Ministry of Industry from March 7, 1946, THONET became a national enterprise and in 1953 it was renamed as TON (the abbreviation standing for Továrna Ohýbaného Nábytku – bent furniture factory).
 After the transformation of the political situation in the Czech Republic in 1989, the organisational structure was changed and the company became a state enterprise.
 Since 1994, TON has been a joint stock company.

-TON products are checked for quality at each manufacturing level and undergo specific strength and durability tests in accordance with European standard EN16139 Furniture – Strength, durability and safety – Requirements for non-domestic seating.
-This is why they can give a five-year warranty for structural integrity and know that their chair will last much longer.
+Our products are checked for quality at each manufacturing level and undergo specific strength and durability tests in accordance with European standard EN16139 Furniture – Strength, durability and safety – Requirements for non-domestic seating.
+This is why we can give a five-year warranty for structural integrity and know that our chair will last much longer.

-They look after them, ask what they need and approach them.
-They know that every problem has a solution.
+We look after them, ask what they need and approach them.
+We know that every problem has a solution.

-They understand design as a field through which they can proudly show their manufacturing processes, more than 150 years old, to today’s world.
+We understand design as a field through which we can proudly show our manufacturing processes, more than 150 years old, to today’s world.
 It represents the link between technology with a distinct signature and current demands for product appearance and functionality.

 Waste means everything that increases product costs without adding a value.
-They still want to offer their products for a reasonable price, so they cannot tolerate waste in their manufacturing processes.
+We still want to offer our products for a reasonable price, so we cannot tolerate waste in our manufacturing processes.

 Respect and trust in people and nature

-They make furniture with people and for people.
-They have built a great team, because they believe that the climate in their company is transferred onto their customers.
-They behave with the greatest respect towards natural resources.
-Evidence of this is their compliance with ISO 14001:2004.
+We make furniture with people and for people.
+We build a great team, because we believe that the climate in our company is transferred onto our customers.
+We behave with the greatest respect towards natural resources.
+Evidence of this is our compliance with ISO 14001:2004.